ainabjerke/aina-bjerke-semester-project-2/README.md

 URL: https://bright-genie-15a5a1.netlify.app/

 You can now play around on the website.
-Viewing products and adding products to the checkout cart.
-The checkout cart will be updated with selected products.
+Viewing products and adding products to the cart.
+The cart will be updated with selected products.

 ### How to start the project locally